awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/limits.md

 # Limits<a name="limits"></a>

 When working with Amazon Kinesis Data Analytics, note the following limits:
-+ The size of a row in an in\-application stream is limited to 50 KB\.
++ The size of a row in an in\-application stream is limited to 512 KB\.
+Kinesis Data Analytics uses up to 1 KB to store metadata\.
+This metadata counts against the row limit\.

++ The SQL code in an application is limited to 100 KB\.

 + The service is available in specific AWS Regions\.
 For more information, see [Amazon Kinesis Data Analytics](http://docs.aws.amazon.com/general/latest/gr/rande.html#ka_region) in the *AWS General Reference*\.